Business-Brio/MIT_Open_license/business_brio/performance_rank_discrete/README.md

 Each of these will have columns like,
 -individual associate
--actual unfulfiled of that associate
+-actual unfulfilled of that associate
--actual fulfiled of that associate
+-actual fulfilled of that associate
--expected fulfiled of that associate
+-expected fulfilled of that associate
--chi value of each associate on basis of actual and expected fulfiled -fulfiled percentage ((actual fulfiled/(actual fulfiled+actual unfulfiled))*100)
+-chi value of each associate on basis of actual and expected fulfilled -fulfilled percentage ((actual fulfilled/(actual fulfilled+actual unfulfilled))*100)